joaocarvalhoopen/Graph-in-Odin/README.md

 # Graph in Odin

 <strong>This is a code of a port of graph originally implemented in C to Odin.
-Adjacency lists have been used to make the graph</strong>
+Adjacency lists have been used to make the graph.</strong> <br>
 There is a good section on templates in the queue.odin file, several different template ways of doing the same thing, it was the fruit of a really good discussion with the discord members of the Odin forum, my thanks go to them.

 ## Original C code for this port to Odin